highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 		throw new Error('Error: /api/app-directory-test')
 	}
 })
 ```

 ## Instrument the server

 Next.js comes out of the box instrumented for Open Telemetry.
-This example Highlight implementation will use Next's [experimental instrumentation feature](https://nextjs.org/docs/advanced-features/instrumentation) to configue Open Telemetry on our Next.js server.
+Our example Highlight implementation will use Next's [experimental instrumentation feature](https://nextjs.org/docs/advanced-features/instrumentation) to configure Open Telemetry on our Next.js server.
 There are probably other ways to configure Open Telemetry with Next... but this is our favorite.

 1. Install `next-build-id` with `npm install next-build-id`.